ganeshhubale/programs/InterviewQuestions/Testing/Set-1.md

     Capture screenshots for failed test cases to help with debugging.
 - Automation Framework Enhancements
     - Cross-browser Testing: Implement logic to run tests across multiple browsers (Chrome, Firefox, Edge).
-    Parallel Execution: Use tools like Selenium Grid or BrowserStack for running tests in parallel across different environments.
+    - Parallel Execution: Use tools like Selenium Grid or BrowserStack for running tests in parallel across different environments.
     - Continuous Integration (CI): Integrate the framework with Jenkins or another CI tool to run tests automatically on each code commit.
     - Error Handling and Retry Mechanisms: Implement retry logic to handle flaky tests.

-20. automation capabilities in your framework
+20. **Automation capabilities in your framework**
 - These capabilities allow the framework to be flexible, scalable, and efficient, ultimately improving the quality of the product being tested while also reducing the manual effort required for UI testing.